fluttercommunity/flutter_workmanager/README.md

 Not every `WorkManager` feature is ported.

 ### Custom callbackDispatcher function
-If for one reason you don't want the `callbackDispatcher` in your `main.dart` file or you don't want it to be called `callbackDispatcher`, you can set a custom one.
+If for one reason you don't want the `callbackDispatcher` in your `main.dart` file or you don't want it to be called `callbackDispatcher`, you can set your custom one.

 Define a top level function or static function anywhere inside your project, name it anything you want.
+Pass it to the `initialize` function before registering any jobs.
 ```
 void myCustomCallbackDispatcher() {
   Workmanager.defaultCallbackDispatcher((echoValue) {